Concepts

 Step 4.

-Calculate CLTV: To calculate CLTV, multiply the average customer value by the customer lifespan to arrive at the CLTV.
+Calculate CLV: To calculate CLV, multiply the average customer value by the customer lifespan.

-Once you have figured out the CLTV, the next step is to understand how this can be used to drive sales optimally in your brand’s favor.
+After Amazon Customer Lifetime Value calculation, the next step is to understand how it can be used to drive sales in your brand’s favor.

 Enhance customer experience